 “My first baby had her cord around her neck, it must have been around it for quite some time as I had to have an extra scan at 32 weeks because they couldn’t get a clear view of her left hand.
 She was born with her hand wrapped up in the cord too.
 Protecting herself before she was even born!” — Shauna, BellyBelly Fan

-Unfortunately in a small percent of births, a range of cord accidents do happen – and not all of them are due to a nuchal cord.
+Unfortunately, in a small percentage of births, a range of cord accidents do happen – and not all of them are due to a nuchal cord.

 According to a recent report from the Australian Institute of Health and Welfare, 1 out of every 135 (0.74%) babies born in Australia is stillborn.

 In the United States, it’s 1 in 160 births.

 While the classification of stillbirth varies around the world, in Australia, a stillbirth is classed as ‘the birth of a baby who shows no signs of life, after a pregnancy of at least 20 weeks gestation or weighing 400g or more’.

 A study in the Journal of the American Medical Association found that placental issues (for example placental abruption) were the leading cause of stillbirth at 26%, which was similar to a study in Sweden.